The PSA test (prostate specific antigen) is a blood test to see if you might have prostate cancer and to monitor treatment for prostate cancer.

 Each of these may produce an unusually high PSA result.

-If you decide to have a PSA test, your doctor will give you a digital rectal examination to feel the prostate.
-This is to find out if the prostate is enlarged or feels abnormal in any way.
+If you decide to have a PSA test, your doctor will give you a digital rectal examination to feel the prostate gland.
+This is to find out if the prostate gland is enlarged or feels abnormal in any way.

-March 2018 - Dr Hayley Willacy draws your attention to the newly released Public Health England advice available in the Further reading section below.
-The guidance helps GPs give clear and balanced information to men who do not have symptoms when they ask about prostate specific antigen testing.
-The PSA test is available free to any well man aged 50 and over who requests it.
+In England, the PSA test is available free to any well man aged 50 and over who requests it.
 GPs should use their clinical judgement to manage men with symptoms and those aged under 50 who are considered to have higher risk for prostate cancer.

 What is a normal result?